timmy-quinn/dancing_links_sudoku_solver_generator/README.md

 ## Future considerations
 - Adding a grading scale, so that the user can select the difficulty of the puzzle they want generated.
   - Some components that could indicate difficulty include the number of initially blank squares and the number of squares that have forced values or only a few possible options from initial conditions.
+- Add a GUI with python to show puzzles and solutions